ArthurCose/Scriptable-OpenNetBattle-Server/README.md

 function handle_player_move(player_id, x, y, z)

 -- For the following functions:
---  default action is not taken until after execution --  returning true will prevent the default action
+--  default action is not taken on the server until after execution. for the client, the action has already been taken --  returning true will prevent the default action

-function handle_player_avatar_change(player_id, details) -- details = { texture_path: string, animation_path: string, name: string, element: string, max_health: number }
+-- health, max_health, and element will be updated before this function function handle_player_avatar_change(player_id, details) -- details = { texture_path: string, animation_path: string, name: string, element: string, max_health: number }
 function handle_player_emote(player_id, emote)
 ```